 State of compliance

-The Energy Law establishes unbundling requirements for transmission system operators and certification procedures in compliance with the Energy Community gas acquis.
-However, Srbijagas continues to be engaged in both supply and transmission and the failure of the Government’s 2016 action plan on unbundling of Srbijagas is evident.
-The designation of an independent transmission operator model for Transportgas Srbija, which acts as a shell company and is not functionally unbundled from its parent Srbijagas, has not even started.
+The Energy Law establishes unbundling requirements for transmission system operators according to all three models and certification procedures are widely in compliance with the Energy Community gas acquis.
+Having said that, Srbijagas continues to be engaged in both supply and transmission and the failure of the numerous action plans on unbundling of Srbijagas is evident.
+This is confirmed by the rejection of AERS to issue a certification to Transportgas Srbija, which acts as a shell company and is not functionally unbundled from its parent Srbijagas.
+Transportgas Srbija employed several people on its payment roll, but this is far from making it a functional, much less an independent transmission system operator.
+It applied again for the process of certification, however, without changes in its structure.

-The Ministerial Council adopted a Decision (Case ECS 09/13S) in 2016 stipulating that Serbia’s failure to unbundle Srbijagas in line with the Second Energy Package is a serious and persistent breach of the Energy Community Treaty.
+The Ministerial Council adopted a Decision in 2016 stipulating that Serbia’s failure to unbundle Srbijagas in line with the Second Energy Package is a serious and persistent breach of the Energy Community Treaty.
+Proposed Measures against Serbia are to be decided by the Ministerial Council in December 2019 (Case ECS- 09/13S).

 Yugorosgaz Transport, which is a daughter company of Yugorosgaz JSC Belgrade indirectly controlled by Gazprom, was conditionally certified by the regulatory authority under Article 11 of Directive 2009/73/EC in June 2017, for a limited time of one year which expired on 20 June 2018.
-Nevertheless, the independent system operator model that Yugorosgaz Transport applied for the certification was in contravention of Energy Community law.
+This certification was prolonged for a year, but on 20 June 2019 AERS revoked the certification.
+The independent system operator model that Yugorosgaz Transport applied for in the certification continues to contravene Energy Community law.

 The Energy Law also requires the unbundling of storage and distribution operators from activities not related to storage and distribution, if they are part of a vertically integrated undertaking.
 The storage system operator, Banatski Dvor, does not apply the minimum criteria for unbundling under Article 15 of the Gas Directive.